dekoza/mtgpl/RNA.rst

    Destroy all creatures.
 You gain life equal to the number of creatures you controlled that were destroyed this way.

+Knight of the Last Breath
+   |mana_3|, Sacrifice another nontoken creature: Create a 1/1 white and black Spirit creature token with flying.

+   Afterlife 3 (When this creature dies, create three 1/1 white and black Spirit creature tokens with flying.)

 Lavinia, Azorius Renegade
    Each opponent can't cast noncreature spells with converted mana cost greater than the number of lands that player controls.

    Whenever an opponent casts a spell, if no mana was spent to cast it, counter that spell.

+Lawmage's Binding
+   Flash

+   Enchant creature

+   Enchanted creature can't attack or block, and its activated abilities can't be activated.

+Macabre Mockery
+   Put target creature card from an opponent's graveyard onto the battlefield under your control.
+It gets +2/+0 and gains haste until end of turn.
+Sacrifice it at the beginning of the next end step.

 Mortify